jjchern/melig/README.md

 #> 10 District of Columbia 11    DC    January 2002     200
 #> # ℹ 1,082 more rows

-# but you can covert it back to the original wide format
+# But you can always convert them back to the original wide format
 melig::parents %>%
   unite_("monyear", c("month", "year"), sep = " ") %>%
   spread(monyear, cutoff)